kubernetes/enhancements/keps/sig-node/5067-pod-generation/README.md

 #### GA

 * No major bugs reported for three months.
-* User feedback (ideally from at least two distinct users) is green.
+* User feedback is green.

 ### Upgrade / Downgrade Strategy